anandkanav92/NOTES/papers/review-gan.md

 5. Are models robust to initial weights?

 # Hypothesis

-There doesn’t appear to be any hypothesis mentioned for this research study.
-The study appears to be seeking answers to the question above and doesn’t seem to have any preconceived notions about what the results will be.
+There is no mention of direct hypothesis in this study.
+It focus more on seeking answers to implicit questions rather than having any pre concieve
 # Design

         > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjAzNzUwLDE3OTg4MjI4MjMsOTgxNz
+eyJoaXN0b3J5IjpbLTExOTAxNzYyMjIsMTc5ODgyMjgyMyw5OD
-Y5ODI3LDg3MTkzODIxOSw3OTI1MDE2MTIsMjExNzcyOTA1NCwt
+E3Njk4MjcsODcxOTM4MjE5LDc5MjUwMTYxMiwyMTE3NzI5MDU0
-MTY5NjcxNTczMiwxNzY4OTgyMjQyLDIwMDkyMTE2ODIsMTQyOT
+LC0xNjk2NzE1NzMyLDE3Njg5ODIyNDIsMjAwOTIxMTY4MiwxND
-g2NjI2NCwxMTI0NTU3NDMsLTE2MDEzMDA3MzcsLTY2NzA4NzUx
+I5ODY2MjY0LDExMjQ1NTc0MywtMTYwMTMwMDczNywtNjY3MDg3
-LC00NjI4MDEwMzYsODI1OTI4MDIwLDY4NzgwODM5XX0=
+NTEsLTQ2MjgwMTAzNiw4MjU5MjgwMjAsNjg3ODA4MzldfQ==
 -->